Quick Guide to Disability Insurance

 - Federal Court Review – If you disagree with the Appeals Council’s decision, or if the Appeals Council decides not to review your case, you may file a lawsuit in federal district court.

 For more information on the appeals process, visit SSA.gov.
-For information about hiring an SSDI appeals attorney, see our Quick Guide to Legal Assistance.
+For information about hiring an SSDI appeals attorney, read our Quick Guide to Legal Assistance (TriageCancer.org/QuickGuide-LegalAssistance) or visit the Finding Legal Assistance module on CancerFinances.org (TriageCancer.org/cancer-finances-legal-assistance).

 State Disability Insurance